nadira30/7641-Group-Project/README.md

 ### IV.8.
 Challenges and Future Work:

-The visualization and metrics highlight BERT-Uncased's superior performance in discriminating between real and fake news, evident in its high accuracy, precision, recall, and F1 score.
+The visualization and metrics highlight SVM and BERT-Uncased's superior performance in discriminating between real and fake news, evident in its high accuracy, precision, recall, and F1 score.
 Logistic Regression and SVM, while exhibiting respectable performance, fall short in capturing the nuanced relationships present in text data, resulting in slightly lower metrics.
-The models' comparative analysis highlights BERT-Uncased as the top-performing approach, followed by SVM and Logistic Regression, indicating the importance of leveraging deep contextual embeddings for fake news detection tasks.
+The models' comparative analysis highlights SVM as the top-performing approach, followed by Bert and Logistic Regression, indicating the importance of leveraging deep contextual embeddings for fake news detection tasks.
+We think that BERT will benefit more from hyperparameter tuning and will likely be better than SVM.
+However, we could not test it further due to lack of GPU support.

 Moving forward, potential next steps involve fine-tuning hyperparameters, exploring ensemble methods to leverage the strengths of multiple models, and considering model distillation techniques to reduce BERT's computational overhead.
 Additionally, incorporating domain-specific features and conducting further analysis on misclassified instances can enhance model robustness and generalization capabilities, advancing fake news detection efforts.